 As an occupational therapist and homeschool mom, this is actually how we do math in our house!
 Math almost always includes movement activities and games where my children can move their bodies or use manipulatives to enhance their learning.
 Sure, we do pencil and paper activities as well, but the majority of the time with math, we are moving!
 Why?
 It is how my children stay the most motivated, most focused, and learn best!

 Below are 10 activity ideas that you can try to incorporate gross motor movement activities into your math lessons.
 Use these as springboards in your own homeschool—the possibilities truly are endless, and math can be incorporated into pretty much anything.
-Think about what movement activities your child is most drawn to and are most regulating for them, and then choose the activities that provide your child just right level of arousal where they are most focused.
+Think about what math with movement activities your child is most drawn to and are most regulating for them, and then choose the activities that provide your child just right level of arousal where they are most focused.
 How do you know what these activities are?
 Try some out, observe your child, and see what works best.

 - Practice counting activities, skip counting, or multiplication facts while tossing a bean bag, jumping rope, walking along a balance beam, performing clapping patterns, or jumping through hopscotch patterns.